 1973, B.S., Business Administration- Finance

-Karl Romero states that one of the key elements to his success as a certified financial planner and investment advisor was his studies at CSULB.
+Karl Romero stated that one of the key elements to his success as a certified financial planner and investment advisor was his studies at CSULB.
 “The instructors I had at CSULB had a caring attitude and were available,” he remarked.
 That attitude helped him as he began working for a major national investment company, then in founding Karl H. Romero and Associates in Santa Ana in 1973.
-Romero believes in sharing his knowledge.
-“As branch manager of various broker-dealer firms, I have been instrumental in launching the careers of many very successful financial planners and registered representatives.
-I helped launch the University of California’s Personal Financial Planning program at UCI,” in which he also taught.
-He is active in a variety of community activities and is a self-proclaimed “car nut.”
-He “enjoys a couple of Ferraris,“ and he is board member of the Ferrari Owner’s Club.
-He has four children, two of whom work at his firm.
+Romero believed in sharing his knowledge.
+“As branch manager of various broker-dealer firms, I have been instrumental in launching careers of many very successful financial planners and registered representatives.
+I helped launch the University of California’s Personal Financial Planning Program at UCI, ” in which he also taught.
+He was active in a variety of community activities and was a self-proclaimed “car-nut”.
+He “enjoyed a couple of Ferraris,” and he was a board member of the Ferrari Owner’s Club.
+He had four children, two of whom currently work at his firm.
 “It is amazing to see what a great institution CSULB has evolved into,” he commented.
 “This is obvious from the quality of the students that are attracted to CSULB.”